ZhongXiLu/NaoTomori/README.md

 1. Write a class in the `tomorinao.cogs.anime` module
 2. Add a `getRecentAnime()` method to it
 3. Replace the `self.anime` attribute in the `AnimeCog` with your custom api

+Same applies to [MangaRock](https://mangarock.com/) as the manga api.